 Acne

-The sebum, which is produced in the follicle normally, flows to the skin surface via a canal.
+The sebum, a waxy substance which is produced in the follicle normally, flows to the skin surface via a canal.
 The canal is also used to remove dead cells shed by the walls of the follicle.
-In acne the canal becomes plugged with increased amounts of sebum and cellular debris.
-Within the plugged area, high levels of bacteria, Proprionibacterium Acnes (P. acnes), are found.
+In acne, the canal becomes plugged with increased amounts of sebum and cellular debris.
+Within the plugged area, high levels of bacteria (Proprionibacterium Acnes or P. acnes) are found.
 Enzymes from the bacteria split the sebum into free fatty acids that are highly irritating to the skin.
 When a break in the cell wall occurs, the free fatty acid and cellular debris cause inflammatory reactions of varying degrees.

 Factors Affecting Acne:

-• Heat and moisture: Dry heat may improve the skin.
-Moist heat, friction,and sweating aggravate acne.
-Although acne may benefit from the dry heat of sunbathing, care should be taken to avoid prolonged exposure to the sun's cancer causing rays.
+- Heat and moisture: Moist heat, friction, and sweating aggravate acne.
+Although acne may benefit from the dry heat of sunbathing, care should be taken to avoid prolonged exposure to the sun's cancer-causing rays.
 A non-comedogenic sunscreen of SPF 15 or more should be applied whenever in the sun, particularly between the hours of 10 a.m. - 3 p.m.
+Dry heat may improve the skin.

-• Occupation: Acne may worsen in people who work in the kitchens of restaurants.
-The heat and moisture are probably causative and not the grease.
-Occupational exposure to tar and certain organic solvents may aggravate or initiate acne.
+- Occupation: Acne may worsen in people who work in restaurant kitchens, likely due to the heat and moisture rather than grease.
+Occupational exposure to tar and certain organic solvents may also aggravate or initiate acne.

-• Diet: Although eating a balanced diet is conducive to good health and healthy skin, diet does not ordinarily cause acne.
-Chocolate, french fries, hamburgers, and other rich, greasy foods do not cause acne.
+- Diet: Although eating a balanced diet is conducive to good overall health and healthy skin, diet does not ordinarily cause acne.
+Chocolate, French fries, hamburgers, and other rich, greasy foods do not cause acne.
 However, beer, wine, and liquor in large amounts can worsen acne.
 Iodized salt, shellfish, and iodine-containing vitamins can also occasionally aggravate acne.
-Rarely, a true reaction to a food may cause skin eruptions, a rash or blotchy hives.
+Rarely, a true reaction to a food may cause skin eruptions, a rash, or blotchy hives.

 Common Symptoms

-• Very Severe (Grade IV): Called cystic acne.
+- Very Severe (Grade IV): Called cystic acne.
 Extensive eruptions.
-Highly inflamed, pus-filled nodule.
+Highly inflamed, pus-filled nodules.
 May include the entire upper body.

 How Long Will It Last?